 External Deadline: August 31, 2015

 Award Information: Type: Continuing Grant

 Estimated Number of Awards: 2 awards are expected depending upon the quality of the submissions and the availability of funds.

-Materials to Office of Research: Single Page Proposal Summary (0.5” margins; single-spaced; font type: Arial, Helvetica, or Georgia typeface; font size: 11 pt).
+- Single Page Proposal Summary (0.5” margins; single-spaced; font type: Arial, Helvetica, or Georgia typeface; font size: 11 pt.).

 The proposal should make clear how the position will be integrated into the institution’s overall strategic plan.
 It should set specific goals and milestones to gauge the overall efficacy of the integration and educational outreach.
 A specific evaluation plan should be presented in the proposal.
 It will be critical for the institution to state in full the measures it will take to ensure the successful integration of the faculty position.

 The proposal should not designate any candidate for the new faculty position, but a description of the desired skills, background and training of the successful candidate should be included.
 Particular emphasis will be placed upon evaluating the: